SWFSC/eSDM-data/README.md

 # eSDM_data
-Data for use eSDM package, including eSDM GUI
+Home for data that can be dowloaded and used in the eSDM GUI